boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    brief description of the objectives of 5G Network Slicing and Transport Network Slicing:

+   5G Network Slicing:
-   *  An objective of 5G Network Slicing is to provide dedicated resources of the whole 5G infrastructure to some users/customers, applications, or Public Land Mobile Networks (PLMNs) (e.g., RAN sharing).
+   : An objective of 5G Network Slicing is to provide dedicated
+      resources of the whole 5G infrastructure to some users/customers, applications, or Public Land Mobile Networks (PLMNs) (e.g., RAN sharing).
 These resources are from the Transport Network (TN), RAN, and Core Network Functions and the underlying infrastructure.

-      {{TS-28.530}} defines 5G Network Slicing by introducing the concept of Network Slice Subnet (NSS) to represent slices within each of these domains: RAN, CN, and TN (i.e., RAN NSS, CN NSS and TN NSS).
+    : {{TS-28.530}} defines 5G Network Slicing by introducing the concept of Network Slice Subnet (NSS) to represent slices within each of these domains: RAN, CN, and TN (i.e., RAN NSS, CN NSS and TN NSS).
 As per 3GPP specifications, an NSS can be shared or dedicated to a single slice.

+   TN Slicing:
-   *  An objective of TN Slicing is to isolate, guarantee, and prioritize Transport Network resources for slices.
-Examples of such resources are: buffers, link capacity, or even Routing Information Base (RIB) and Forwarding Information Base (FIB).
+   : An objective of TN Slicing is to isolate,
+      guarantee, and prioritize Transport Network resources for slices.
+Examples of such resources are: buffers, link capacity, or even Routing
+      Information Base (RIB) and Forwarding Information Base (FIB).

-      TN Slicing has distinct flavors depending on the level of isolation of resources between slices.
+    : TN Slicing has distinct flavors depending on the level of isolation of resources between slices.
       For example, the network capacity can be shared by all slices - usually with a guaranteed minimum (low isolation) -, or each individual slice can be allocated with dedicated network capacity (high isolation).
 The 5G slice realization may rely on a non-uniform allocation of ressources.
 For example, it can combine high isolation of TN resources in a set of network devices, and low isolation for others.

-      There are different options to implement TN slices based upon tools, such as VRFs (Virtual Routing and Forwarding instances) for logical separation, QoS (Quality of Service), or TE (Traffic Engineering).
+    : There are different options to implement TN slices based upon tools, such as VRFs (Virtual Routing and Forwarding instances) for logical separation, QoS (Quality of Service), or TE (Traffic Engineering).

-      A 5G network slicing architecture
+    : A 5G network slicing architecture
       should integrate TN Slicing for an optimal control of SLAs, however, it is possible to implement 5G Network Slicing without TN Slicing, as explained in the next section.

-      TN Slicing is implemented using IETF technologies, therefore, inline with
+    : TN Slicing is implemented using IETF technologies, therefore, inline with
       {{!I-D.ietf-teas-ietf-network-slices}}.

-      In this document, the term "IETF Network Slice" (IETF NS, or INS in short) is used to describe the slice in the Transport Network domain of the overall 5G architecture, composed from RAN, TN, and CN domains.
+    : In this document, the term "IETF Network Slice" (IETF NS, or INS in short) is used to describe the slice in the Transport Network domain of the overall 5G architecture, composed from RAN, TN, and CN domains.